Medical Case Management (including Treatment Adherence Services)

 Medical Case Management (MCM) is the provision of a range of client-centered activities focused on improving health outcomes in support of the HIV care continuum.
 Activities provided under this service category may be provided by an interdisciplinary team that includes other specialty care providers.
 Medical Case Management includes all types of case management encounters (e.g., face-to-face, phone contact, and any other forms of communication).

-In addition to providing the medically oriented activities above, Medical Case Management may also provide benefits counseling by assisting eligible clients in obtaining access to other public and private programs for which they may be eligible (e.g., Medicaid, Medicare Part D, State Pharmacy Assistance Programs, Pharmaceutical Manufacturer’s Patient Assistance Programs, other state or local health care and supportive services, and insurance plans through the health insurance Marketplaces/Exchanges).
+In addition to providing the medically oriented activities above, Medical Case Management may also provide benefits counseling by assisting eligible clients in obtaining access to other public and private programs for which they may be eligible (e.g., Medicaid, Medicare Part D, the Texas State Pharmacy Assistance Program, pharmaceutical manufacturer’s patient assistance programs, other state or local health care and supportive services, and insurance plans through the health insurance Marketplaces/Exchanges).

-Medical Case Management services have as their objective improving health care outcomes whereas Non-Medical Case Management services (NMCM) have as their objective providing guidance and assistance in improving access to needed services.
-Visits to ensure readiness for, and adherence to, complex HIV treatments shall be considered MCM or Outpatient/Ambulatory Health Services (OAHS).
-Treatment adherence services provided during an MCM visit should be reported in the MCM service category whereas treatment adherence services provided during an OAHS visit should be reported under the OAHS category.
+Medical Case Management services have the objective of improving health care outcomes, whereas Non-Medical Case Management services (NMCM) have the objective of providing guidance and assistance in improving access to needed services.
+Agencies should report client visits to ensure readiness for, and adherence to, complex HIV treatments as MCM or Outpatient/Ambulatory Health Services (OAHS).
+Agencies should report treatment adherence services provided during a MCM visit in the MCM service category and services provided during an OAHS visit under the OAHS service category.

-Referrals for health care and support services provided during a case management visit (medical and nonmedical) should be reported in the appropriate case management service category (i.e., MCM or NMCM).
-If a client who is enrolled in MCM receives referral services that are not provided during a case management visit or by the client’s medical case manager, these services can be reported under Referral for Health Care and Support Services (RHCS), provided the service standards for RHCS are met.
+Agencies should report referrals for health care and support services provided during a case management visit in the appropriate service category (i.e., MCM or NMCM).
+If a client who is enrolled in MCM receives referral services that are not provided during a case management visit or by the client’s medical case manager, agencies should report these under Referral for Health Care and Support Services (RHCS), provided the service standards for RHCS are met.
 Recipients should take steps to ensure services are not billed in duplicate across different service categories.

 Medical Case Management is a service based on need and is not appropriate or necessary for every client accessing services.
-MCM is designed to only serve individuals who have complex needs related to their ability to access and maintain HIV medical care.
-MCM should not be used as the only access point for medical care and other agency services.
+MCM is designed to serve only individuals who have complex needs related to their ability to access and maintain HIV medical care.
+Agencies should not use MCM as the only access point for medical care and other agency services.
 Clients who do not need MCM services to access and maintain medical care should not be enrolled in MCM services.
-Clients should be graduated when they are able to maintain their medical care or have needs that can be adequately addressed under other support categories, such as NMCM or RHCS.
+Agencies should graduate clients when they are able to maintain their medical care or have needs that can be adequately addressed under other support categories, such as NMCM or RHCS.
 However, some clients may have an ongoing need for MCM, due to mental illness, behavioral or developmental disorders, or other issues that result in a continual need for assistance to improve or maintain health outcomes.

 Core components of MCM services are:

-1. Coordination of Medical Care: Scheduling appointments for various treatments and referrals including labs, screenings, medical specialist appointments, mental health, oral health care, and substance use treatment
+1. Coordination of Medical Care: Scheduling appointments for treatments and referrals including labs, screenings, medical specialist appointments, mental health treatment, oral health care, and substance use treatment.

-2. Follow-up of Medical Treatments: Includes either accompanying clients to medical appointments, calling, emailing, texting, or writing letters to clients with respect to various treatments to ensure appointments were kept or rescheduled as needed.
-Additionally, follow-up also includes ensuring clients have appropriate documentation, transportation, and understanding of procedures.
-MCM staff must also encourage and enable open dialogue with medical healthcare professionals.
+2. Follow-up of Medical Treatments: Includes accompanying clients to medical appointments; or calling, emailing, texting, or writing letters to clients with respect to various treatments to ensure appointments were kept or rescheduled as needed.
+Additionally, follow-up to ensure clients have appropriate documentation, transportation, and understanding of procedures.

-3. Treatment Adherence: The provision of counseling or special programs to ensure readiness for, and adherence to, HIV treatments.in order to achieve and maintain viral suppression.
+3. Treatment Adherence: The provision of counseling or special programs to ensure adherence to HIV treatments to achieve and maintain viral suppression.

 Key activities include: